-As we previously discussed, good scoping is essential in penetration testing.
-But let’s not forget the importance of a thorough and well-written report.
-It should analyze vulnerabilities and their potential impact on the business while providing clear recommendations for improving security and preventing future attacks.
-The report should be written in a concise and straightforward manner, so clients can easily understand the findings and take appropriate action.
+As we have discussed previously in one of our blogs, good scoping is essential in penetration testing.
+But let’s also keep in mind the importance of a thorough and well-written report.
+The report should analyze vulnerabilities and assess their potential impact on the business.
+It should also provide clear recommendations for improving security and preventing future attacks.
+The report should be written concisely and straightforwardly, so clients can easily understand the findings and take appropriate action.

 What is a Penetration Testing Report?